ee17btech11034/i-NoteBook/README.md

 # Getting Started with Create React App
+Build an Personal notes react app where you can add your notes or to-do list with your choice tag to cloud , can show and share notes to public/friends

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run both`

+Runs both the app and beckend on your local machine.

 ### `npm start`